 We drive south for a four night stay at Chitwan National Park.
 En-route we will be actively birding, and we will see many new birds, and may top 100 species today.
 Chitwan is a World Heritage Site which occupies 932 square kilometres of dry deciduous forest, tropical evergreen forest and riverine grasslands.
 We stay in very comfortable accommodation, and enjoy immediate proximity to the Park itself.
 We may even see Greater One-horned Rhino crossing the grassland from our vantage point as we arrive!
 A larger number of birds (over 530) have been recorded here than in any other part of Nepal, and we can expect to see around a third of these.
 Long-tailed Nightjar, Indian Peafowl, Great Barbet, Red-billed Blue Magpie and Tickell's Red-breasted Blue Flycatcher are just a few.
 The park holds a similar wealth of mammals, and we should find Wild Boar, Sambar, Muntjac, Spotted and Hog Deer, and Rhesus and Common Langur Monkeys.
 Tiger are certainly present, and we hope to encounter this great cat, whose pug marks are seen in many locations in the Park.
 Leopards, Sloth Bears and Gaur are occasionally seen, as are Gharial and Mugger Crocodile.
 We will explore on foot, on elephant back, in dugout canoes and by jeep.
 Great fun and very enjoyable safari days!
 Four nights at Jungle Villa Resort. www.junglevillaresort.com

 We return to Kathmandu, flying from the eastern town of Biratnagar back to the capital for our last two nights in Nepal.
 If we are lucky during this flight, we may have a good view of Everest, Kanchenjunga, and several other peaks all above 8000 metres.
 The following day we make our second visit to Phulchowki, where the constant throughput of birds at this time of year means we will enjoy different birding from our earlier visit, boosting our lists during a relaxing birding day.
 It is important to have an extra day in Kathmandu at the end of the holiday, as flights can be disrupted by weather, and this reduces chances of delays affecting our international flight.
-We stay again at the excellent Shambala Hotel for two more nights before taking our flight home on DAY 14: Tues 21 March 2023.
+We stay again at the excellent Hotel Tibet International for two more nights before taking our flight home on DAY 14: Tues 21 March 2023.

-On Thursday morning we enjoy an exhilarating panoramic flight towards the summit of Mount Everest.
+On Tuesday morning we enjoy an exhilarating panoramic flight towards the summit of Mount Everest.
 This really is one of those 'bucket-list' experiences which will live in your memory forever.
 In the afternoon another memorable experience, as we take a guided tour of some of the special sites of Kathmandu.
-We also allow time for shopping in the good-value bazaar of nearby Thamel district, or just a final chance to relax in the excellent Hotel Tibet International for another night.
+We also allow time for shopping in the good-value bazaar of Thamel district, or just a final chance to relax in the excellent Hotel Tibet International for another night.
 We travel home to the UK on DAY 15: Wed 22 March.

 Our afternoon sightseeing excursion will probably take us to two key sites, and top targets (subject to opening restrictions, traffic considerations etc) will be;